Rromulus/DigiVet_audio/README.md

 ## Calling DigiVet
 Once the system has rebooted itself, log in and use the Applications Menu to navigate to the softphone called Linphone.
 This is located under Internet >  Linphone.
 The softphone will open with the appropriate SIP already entered, namely:  <sip:kasadaka@127.0.0.1>.
 Dial this number and the system should internally call DigiVet.

 Of course a dongle can also be used to call DigiVet.
-Insert the dongle containing a simblock-free SIM-card and dial the phone number belonging to the SIM-card to access DigiVet.
+Insert the dongle containing a simlock-free SIM-card and dial the phone number belonging to the SIM-card to access DigiVet.